rdoetjes/zforth/README.md

 So after two eveings of work, I decided to scrap it and start from scratch and just implement the interpreter directly.
 Achieving the same result, but in a lot less time and less memory usage.

 ## Float 32
-This interpreter uses 32 bit floats indtead of the standard integer.
+This interpreter uses 32 bit floats instead of the standard integer.
 Which for me gives makes it more flexible.

 ## example program that calculates  the value of a resistor in kilo Ohm
 ```